-The Company was 100% acquired by Indegene Ireland Limited, the Holding Company [a wholly owned subsidiary of the Indegene Limited (formerly Indegene Private Limited) w.e.f.
-30 June 2023] by entering into a definitive agreement.
+Indegene Ireland was a subsidiary of ILSL Holdings, Inc. [a wholly owned subsidiary of the Indegene Limited (formerly Indegene Private Limited)] till 30 June 2023, post which, it was 100% acquired by Indegene Limited (formerly Indegene Private Limited), the Parent Company by entering into a definitive agreement.

-These Special Purpose Financial Statements were authorized for issue by the Board of Directors of the Company on 09 August 2024.
+These Special Purpose Financial Statements were authorised for issue by the Board of Directors of the Company on 09 August 2024.